igalloway/NXPhlite-kit/README.md

 # NXPhlite-kit

+*** Update - The NXPhlite kit is being made available through NXP.
+The ECAD files have moved to Atium and the files here are well out of date.
+I will leave them here for reference.
+Please contact NXP and ask for NXPhlite Drones and Rovers reference design information.

 This is the EAGLE-PCB based hardware board files for the initial 'lite' kit for a UAV/Multicopter.
 This is Opensource hardware, using NXP Kinetis K64 and other NXP devices.